SamKiehl/Java-Wordle/README.md

 ex.

-if the answe was "ENTRY",
+if the answer was "ENTRY",
 and the user guessed "TREAT",
 then the analasys would look like this: "~ ~ ~ _ _"